 Thoracic manifestations of neurofibromatosis type 1 (NF1), or von Recklinghausen disease, are related to pulmonary and mediastinal features of this multisystem neurocutaneous disorder, which is the most common phakomatosis.

-For other thoracic manifestations as focal thoracic scoliosis, enlarged...
+For thoracic manifestations involving the skeleton, such as focal thora...

 Niacin (vitamin B3) deficiency, also known as pellagra, is a multisystem disease which involves the skin, gastrointestinal tract and central nervous system.